How to Start an LLC in West Virginia

 1. Name Your LLC

-- Include an indicator like “limited liability company,” “LLC,” or “Ltd. Co.”
+- Include an approved indicator like “limited liability company,” “LLC,” or “Ltd. Co.”

-- Not include “corporation,” “limited partnership,” or other words that might make your LLC sound like a different type of entity.
+- Not include “corporation,” “limited partnership,” or other words that give the impression your LLC is a different type of entity.

-Next, you should appoint a registered agent.
-A registered agent is a person or business that accepts legal and state documents on behalf of your LLC.
-Your registered agent can be you, someone within your business, an outside individual or a registered agent company.
+Next, you’ll need to appoint a registered agent.
+A registered agent is a person or business authorized to accept legal mail and state documents on behalf of your LLC.
+You can act as your own West Virginia registered agent.
+Alternatively, you can use someone within your company, a friend outside your company, or a registered agent service.
+Your registered agent must:

 - Be a West Virginia resident or a business authorized to conduct business in West Virginia.